ckswilliams/modOpenREM/docs/i_patientsize.rst

     :height: 155px
     :alt: Imports link

-For each import, there is a link to the logfile, which looks like this:
+For each import, there is a link to the logfile, which looks something like this.
+With this import accession numbers weren't available so the patient size information was matched to the study instance UID:

 .. image:: img/AdminSizeLog.png
     :width: 618px